 MS Thesis Submission

-In the quarter you plan to graduate, you will need to submit your master’s degree request prior to being able to proceed with your thesis requirements.
+In the quarter you plan to graduate, you will need to submit your master’s degree request.
 Login to the student view of MyGrad and choose the option to “Submit a master’s degree request.”
 You may not complete this step early.
 It must wait until the quarter that you will officially graduate from the program.

-After you have submit your request to graduate, you will schedule a presentation and defense with your committee.
+You must give a public presentation of your thesis and defend with your committee.
 After you agree upon a date and time, you will need to schedule the logistics of securing a room and publicizing your presentation with your Graduate Program Advisor.
-Send the following information:
+Send the following information to firstname.lastname@example.org:

 - Date & Time of Presentation